Jil Sander (company)

-Jil Sander, S.p.A. is a luxury fashion house founded in 1968 in Hamburg, Germany and currently headquartered in Milan, Italy.
+Jil Sander S.p.A. is a luxury fashion house founded in 1968 in Hamburg, Germany and currently headquartered in Milan, Italy.
 Founded by Jil Sander, the brand is best known for its minimalist and clean designs.
 The brand was acquired by Prada in 1999 and Sander subsequently departed her eponymous label due to creative differences.
 After several changes of ownership, the Jil Sander brand was acquired by Italian fashion group OTB in March 2021.

-Luke and Lucie Meier were named co-creative directors of Jil Sander in 2017, succeeding Rodolfo Paglialunga.
-In 2017 Ubaldo Minelli, CEO of OTB Group, was appointed CEO of the brand.
+Simone Bellotti is the creative director.

 History

 Beginnings

 Founded by Jil Sander in 1968, the company's first womenswear collection was launched in 1973, menswear followed in 1997.
-From 1974 she sold her own collections alongside fashion by Sonia Rykiel, Thierry Mugler and others.
+Her first collection – there was just one of each item – sold out in a week.
+From 1974, she sold her own collections alongside fashion by Sonia Rykiel, Thierry Mugler and others.
 The first fragrance – Woman Pure – was launched in 1979.
+Jil Sander herself became the face of the fragrance.
 During those years, all of the brand's boutiques were designed by New York architect Michael Gabellini.

-In the 1980s Sander presented her collections at the Milan fashion shows.
+In the 1980s, Sander presented her collections at the Milan fashion shows.
 With fashion alone, the company made a turnover of 20 million marks in 1981.
-The first men's perfume, Jil Sander Man Pure, was launched in 1981.

 The company went public and was listed on the Frankfurt stock exchange in 1989; in the process, Sander herself sold a one-third ownership for $56 million while retaining control over the voting shares.
+Also in 1989, the company established a manufacturing site in Ellerau, near Hamburg.

+The 1990s are considered to be the heyday of the Jil Sander brand.
 Flagship stores were built in Tokyo, Hong Kong and Taipei, and Sander worked on the design in collaboration with Gabellini and other architects.
 In 1993 a flagship store was added on Avenue Montaigne in Paris.
-The 1990s are considered to be the heyday of the Jil Sander brand.
+In 1995, the company moved into two 18th-century palazzi on Harvestehuder Weg, overlooking the Außenalster lake in the north of Hamburg; they were redesigned by Gabellini.

 In 1992, the designer Roberto Menichetti was hired as Sander's assistant for the women's collection.
 The footwear collaboration between Jil Sander and Puma from 1996 onwards goes back to his and Sanders' designs – the designer sneaker King was first presented in 1996, the Easy Rider model followed in 1997.
 In 1997, Jil Sander launched the men's fashion collection; Menichetti also contributed to these designs.
 Men's fashion soon contributed around 20 percent to group sales.

+Also in 1997, Jil Sander established Tailor Made, a line of hand-tailored classic suits in luxury fabrics in limited quantities.